The Keltiad: The Deer's Cry

 The Deer’s Cry is the story of the founding of Keltia.
 In fifth-century Ireland, Brendan Aoibhell is the son of a Sidhe princess and a mortal chieftain.
-When his heritage, his religion and his culture are all threatened by the onset of the “New Religion”, Christianity, brought to his homeland by the fanatic missionary monk Padraic, he and those like him seek shelter in a faraway home that only one among them, the last survivor of Atlantis, has seen before - a home among the stars, which will be known as Keltia.
+When his heritage, his religion and his culture are all threatened by the onset of the “New Religion” of Christianity, brought to his homeland by the fanatic missionary monk Padraic, he and those like him seek shelter in a faraway home that only one among them, the last survivor of Atlantis, has seen before - a home among the stars, which will be known as Keltia.